zabio3/godolint/README.md

 | DL3001   | For some bash commands it makes no sense running them in a Docker container like ssh, vim, shutdown, service, ps, free, top, kill, mount, ifconfig. |
 | DL3002   | Last user should not be root.                                                                                                                       |
 | DL3003   | Use WORKDIR to switch to a directory.                                                                                                               |

+### AST

+Dockerfile syntax is fully described in the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
+Just take a look at [moby/buildkit](https://github.com/moby/buildkit/tree/master/frontend/dockerfile/parser) in the language-docker project to see the AST definition.